Skip to content

 Anything beyond standard commercial — heavier steel doors, fire-rated assemblies, high-cycle environments — you start looking at 5" or 6".

-4 Inch Door Closer
+4 Inch Door Hinges

 The 4" template is typically used in residential or light-duty commercial settings.
 It works well for interior wood doors and lower-traffic openings.